zebscripts/AFK-Daily/README.md

 <!-- Uncomment for news -->
 > ## News
 >
 > **This project is not actively maintained anymore**, I do not have the time to work on it.
-I'll still be around to check Pull Requests, but I will only be developing features and fixes for it whenever I can.
+It'll be archived until further notice.
+Thanks to every one who contributed to it!

 ## Description